 Here is how to access any of your Gmail contacts from the Apple OSX Address Book .
 I personally don’t think this is a great feature because I like to keep all my contacts in one place – Apple’s address book.
 But if you have contacts in your online gmail account and want them on your OSX address book, this might be handy.
 Continue reading »

-Have you ever gone to send an email, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book (Contacts App)?
+Have you ever gone to send an email in OS X, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book (Contacts App)?
 Where are the addresses coming from and how do you get rid of them?

 Normally an email is just text.
 You can add attachments to an email, and you can insert pictures, but how would you send an email that has pictures, a background, and text mixed and laid out nicely like this: